IgnacioSearles/Z80-AssemblerAndEmulator/README.md

-# Zilog Z80 Compiler and Emulator
+# Zilog Z80 Assembler and Emulator

 A javascript implementation of the classic Zilog Z80 CPU.